Bell Ribeiro-Addy: Early life and education

 Bellavia Ribeiro-Addy was born on 1 March 1985 in Streatham, south London, growing up on a council estate on Brixton Hill.
 She is of Ghanaian descent.

 She attended the private Streatham and Clapham High School.
 Ribeiro-Addy then graduated with a Bachelor of Science degree in Biomedical Science with Ethics & Philosophy of Science from the University of Bradford in 2006.
 She then completed a Master of Arts degree in Medical Law & Ethics at Queen Mary University of London, awarded in 2007, and a Graduate Diploma in Law at BPP Law School, awarded in 2015.

 She was the National Black Students' Officer for the National Union of Students (NUS) from 2008 to 2010, national co-ordinator of the Student Assembly Against Racism, and the national convenor of the NUS' Anti-Racism/Anti-Fascism campaign.
 In 2010, she and LGBT+ officer Daf Adley pushed the Durham Union Society to cancel a debate on multiculturalism, threatening to bus coaches of students to Durham for a "colossal demonstration" if British National Party MEP Andrew Brons were to speak on campus.

-She has described herself as a "life-long socialist".
+She has described herself as a "Black working-class woman, Christian and lifelong Socialist".
 Ribeiro-Addy was chief of staff to former Labour frontbencher Diane Abbott from 2016 to 2019.

 Parliamentary career

 At the 2019 general election, Ribeiro-Addy was elected to Parliament as MP for Streatham with 54.8% of the vote and a majority of 17,690 votes.

 Ribeiro-Addy in her maiden speech called for some form of reparations to former colonial subjects, and spoke of the injustices faced by black people in Britain.
 In one of her first news interviews as an MP, she called for the decriminalisation of homosexuality in Ghana, stating that it is her duty to make sure all people are free, and not discriminated against.

 In January 2020, Ribeiro-Addy was appointed as Shadow Minister for Immigration, just weeks after her election as a member of parliament.
 She was not retained in the role following the election of Sir Keir Starmer as Labour leader.

 In February 2020, she challenged the role of the media in devaluing black female MPs, particularly regarding errors by BBC Parliament and other outlets involving the mislabelling of photos of black female Labour MPs Marsha de Cordova and Dawn Butler.

 During the COVID-19 pandemic, in March 2020, Ribeiro-Addy called on the government to release people held in immigration detention centres.

-Ribeiro-Addy supported adopting a Zero-COVID strategy to combat the COVID-19 pandemic and wrote an article in June 2021 in support of delaying the lifting of lockdown, criticised a "vaccine only" approach and called for the continuation of restrictions until case numbers reach zero.
+Ribeiro-Addy supported adopting a zero-COVID strategy to combat the COVID-19 pandemic and wrote an article in June 2021 in support of delaying the lifting of lockdown, criticised a "vaccine only" approach and called for the continuation of restrictions until case numbers reach zero.
 In December 2021, she voted against the introduction of vaccine passports and mandatory vaccination of NHS staff.